 - provide an appropriate level of supervision, especially for new, inexperienced and young workers;

-- carry out regular health and safety risk assessments to protect the health and safety at work of yourself, your workers and others who may be affected by what you do (if you have five or more employees it should be documented) – this applies to all premises where work is undertaken, all work activities and everyone at work, including the self-employed and business owners working from home;
+- carry out regular health and safety risk assessments to protect the health and safety at work of yourself, your workers and any one else who may be affected by what you do (if you have five or more employees the risk assessment should be documented) – this applies to all premises where work is undertaken, all work activities and everyone at work, including self-employed and business owners working from home;

 - have a health and safety policy and, if you have five or more employees, have it documented setting out your commitment to managing health and safety, what you want to achieve, who is responsible for specific actions and the detail of what you are going to do to achieve those aims;

 - display the health and safety law poster or provide each worker with a copy of the approved leaflet or equivalent pocket card;